robertbaker13/phase-0-handbook/guided-pairing-sessions.md

 Although you have one hour with the guide, the challenges often take longer than an hour, which means you will likely need to set aside another time to finish the challenge with your pair.
 After the hour is up, the guide will leave you on your own to finish the challenge.
 You can finish at any time you and your pair are able to meet that week.

-NOTE: If you are paired with an guide without another student, the session will be slightly different since you will be pairing with the guide.
-The guides are also not in the Feedbackinator, so you do not need to leave them feedback after the session.

 ## Success Guidelines
 These sessions are intended to help you become a better pair, have a stronger connection to DBC, and to feel more confident with the material.
 That said, they are also ways for us to track how you are doing in Phase 0 to this point and if you are keeping up with and understanding the material.
 Guided Pairing Sessions give us a better idea of whether you will be successful in the program.

 ###Culturally we are looking for your:

-	- Enthusiasm for programming and solving challenges!
+	- Enthusiasm for programming and solving challenges
 	- Willingness to check in, connect, and share how you are feeling
 	- Curiosity of how things work
 	- Showing your ignorance.
-If you don’t know something, speak up!
+If you don’t know something, speak up
 	- Good balance of speaking and listening, driving and navigating
 	- Engage the Phase 0 instructor when you and your pair is stuck